rinvex/laravel-repositories/README.md

 This package fully compatible with **Laravel** `5.2.*`.

+While this package tends to be framework-agnostic, it embraces Laravel culture and best practices to some extent.
+It's tested mainly with Laravel but you still can use it with other frameworks or even without any framework if you want.

 > **Note:** Global scope features not tested with Laravel 5.1, and probably won't work as it has been drastically changed in 5.2 releases.
 Checkout Laravel's [Global Scopes](https://laravel.com/docs/5.2/eloquent#global-scopes) documentation for further details.

 ### Prerequisites